Skip to main content

 — Patriarch Kirill, Christmas Interview on Russia-1, January 7, 2016, http://www.patriarchia.ru/article/97323

-The Trend News Agency headlined the interview that same day: “В Османской империи никто не уничтожал христианские меньшинства — Патриарх Кирилл” (“In the Ottoman Empire, no one exterminated Christian minorities: Patriarch Kirill”).[4]
-Journalists who listened to the broadcast heard Kirill’s words as a direct denial of Christian persecution.
+The Trend News Agency later headlined the resurfaced clip: “В Османской империи никто не уничтожал христианские меньшинства — Патриарх Кирилл” (“In the Ottoman Empire, no one exterminated Christian minorities: Patriarch Kirill”).[4]
+Journalists and readers heard Kirill’s words as a denial or minimization of Ottoman violence against Christians.

 The comparative context matters: Kirill was contrasting the Ottoman era with ISIS to argue that modern terrorism is historically unprecedented.
 But the comparison itself is the problem.
 His account does not merely omit Ottoman persecution; it characterizes Ottoman Muslims as protectors: “responsible for security, for the preservation of Christian shrines.”
 He conceded that Ottoman rule “cannot be called a most-favored-nation regime,” then immediately presented the system as functional coexistence: “people lived, fulfilled their religious duties, the Patriarchates existed.”